 How often is SAP Reviewed?

 The Financial Aid Office will review the Satisfactory Academic Progress of all aid recipients at the end of each academic year.
-Evaluations will be made on both a qualitative and quantitative basis.
-Determination of a student’s academic status will be in collaboration with each department Program Director, the Associate Dean of Graduate Student Affairs or designee, and the SOM Registrar.
+A student’s academic status will be determined in collaboration with each Graduate Program Director.

 Academic Dismissal, Suspension or Withdrawal

-Students who are academically dismissed or who withdraw from the school are not making academic progress and will no longer qualify for financial aid assistance.
+Students who are academically dismissed, suspended or withdrawn from the school are considered not to be making academic progress and will no longer qualify for financial aid assistance.